PacktPublishing/Architecting-Serverless-Solutions-for-Enterprise/chapter-4/README.md

 wget https://avatars.githubusercontent.com/u/10974906 -O packgt-logo-460by460.jpg
 ```

-This is a pack log in 460 by 460 pixels, which will upload as follows:
+This is a packt logo in 460 by 460 pixels, which will be uploaded to the image upload container as follows:

 ```
 nm=1;az storage blob upload --account-name  packtsvrless101storage1 --container-name pktsvrls-imgupload --name packgt-logo-460by460-${nm}.jpg --file ~/packgt-logo-460by460.jpg --auth-mode login --overwrite